 Welcome to CBR lab!

 This is the place where we do and teach comics-based research methods, make research, and do other good creative work to support a wide range of projects and programs.
-Join us!
+If you are interested in making research comics or other non-fiction comics, join us!

 Visit our resource pages here